-As at 31 December 2022 and 31 December 2021, the Company had 19 registered branches (31 December 2021 - 17 branches) in the Republic of Kazakhstan.
-During 2022 the Company opened 2 new branches: the Branch for Ulytan Oblast and the Branch for Abai Oblast.
+As at 51 December 2022 and 31 December 2021, the Company had 19 registered branches (31 December 2021 - 17 branches) in the Republic of Kazakhstan.
+During the reporting year the Company opened 2 new branches: the Branch for Ulytau Oblast and the Branch for Abai Oblast.

-As at 31 December 2022 the Company owned a 100% interest in KazAgroFinance JSC; the principal activity of KazAgroFinance JSC is leasing activity in the agro-industrial complex, lending of entities operating in the agro-industrial complex, participation in the implementation of the programmes funded from the national budget and other programmes aimed at development of the agro-industrial complex (31 December 2021: the Company had no subsidiaries).
+As at 31 December 2022 the Company owned a 100% interest in KazAgroFinance JSC; the principal activity of KazAgroFinance JSC is leasing activity in the agro-industrial complex, lending of entities operating in the agro-industrial complex, participation in the implementation of the programmes funded from the national budget and other programmes simed at development of the agro-industrial complex (31 December 2021; the Company had no subsidiaries).

-As at 31 December 2022, Baiterek National Managing Holding JSC ("Baiterek" or "Shareholder") owns 100% of the Company's shares.
+As at 31 December 2022, Baiterek National Managing Holding JSC ("Baiterek" or "Shareholder") owns 100% of the Group's shares.

-The Company's ultimate owner is the Government of the Republic of Kazakhstan.
+The Group's ultimate owner is the Government of the Republic of Kazakhstan.

-The Company's registered office is: 11 Imanov Street, Astana, Republic of Kazakhstan.
+The Group's registered office is 11 Imanov Street, Astana, Republic of Kazakhstan.